bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 ```

 The `inputHandlers.input` handler **must** be bound to an event that updates with each character
-entered by the user forthe _as-you-type_ tag validation to work.
+entered by the user for the _as-you-type_ tag validation to work.

 ### Advanced custom rendering usage